Theory of vibrationally assisted tunneling for hydroxyl monomer flipping on Cu(110): acknowledgement

 \section{acknowledgement}

 The computations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Lunarc.
 A.G. and M.P. are supported by a grant from the Swedish Research Council (621-2010-3762).
-H.U. is supported by a Grant-in-Aid for Scientific Research B (No. 25390007) and C (No. 25390007) from JSPS.
+H.U. is supported by a Grant-in-Aid for Scientific Research C (No. 25390007) from JSPS.
+We thank T. Kumagai for sharing the experimental data.